Introduction: Beyond the Legionary Shadow

 Auxiliaries performed a wide range of operational tasks that the legions, optimized for pitched battle, could not always fulfill.
 Their versatility made them indispensable on the march, in sieges, in skirmishes, and in garrison duties.

 Auxiliary infantry often formed the first line of battle, absorbing enemy charges and softening up opposition before the legionaries advanced.
 This tactic preserved the legion's strength for the decisive engagement.
-For example, at the Battle of Mons Graupius (AD 83), Agricola placed his auxiliary cohorts in the front line, allowing the legions to remain in reserve while the auxiliaries broke the Caledonian charge.
+At the Battle of Mons Graupius (CE 83), the Roman governor Agricola placed his auxiliary cohorts in the front line, allowing the legions to remain in reserve while the auxiliaries broke the Caledonian charge with javelin volleys and steady combat.
 Such deployments saved legionary lives and demonstrated the fighting quality of these troops.
+Similarly, during the Dacian Wars of Trajan, auxiliary cohorts from Thrace and Germany repeatedly served as shock troops in sieges and open field battles.

 Cavalry Operations

 Roman cavalry was a weak point of the legions, which favored infantry.
 Auxiliary cavalry—Gauls, Germans, Thracians, and later Sarmatians—filled this gap.
 They screened marching columns, conducted scouting missions, pursued routing enemies, and executed flank attacks.
 The ala units were highly disciplined, capable of complex maneuvers such as the cuneus (wedge formation) used to break enemy lines.
 Their mobility was also critical for harassment and supply-line interdiction.
-Auxiliary cavalry often carried the day in battles where the legions struggled to catch fleeing foes.
+In the Germanic campaigns of the 1st century, auxiliary cavalry repeatedly prevented enemy forces from encircling legionary infantry, allowing the Romans to withdraw in good order.

 Auxiliaries, especially those recruited from the same regions as the campaign theater, possessed invaluable knowledge of local geography, languages, and enemy tactics.
 They were deployed as scouts (exploratores) to reconnoiter enemy positions, find fording points, and assess ambush risks.
 In the forests of Germany or the mountains of Dacia, legionaries could easily become lost or trapped; auxiliaries served as guides and intelligence gatherers.
-This role is often underappreciated but was vital for planning operations and avoiding disasters like the Battle of the Teutoburg Forest—a catastrophe that might have been mitigated with better auxiliary scouting.
+The catastrophic Battle of the Teutoburg Forest (CE 9) might have been mitigated with better auxiliary scouting, and later Roman commanders ensured that native scouts accompanied every major column.

 Engineering and Logistics